 We are proud to be a singing school and work closely with the Voices Foundation.
 The children’s creative talents are developed and encouraged through their experiences of Music.
 They compose and create using a wide range of percussion instruments and enjoy listening to and looking at work of composers.

 RE at Rockingham follows the Agreed Syllabus for Religious Education for Northamptonshire.
-This develops children’s knowledge, skills, understanding and attitudes in Religious Education through an enquiry-based approach.
+It is rooted in three key disciplines: theology, philosophy and human and social sciences.
+These develop children’s knowledge, skills, understanding and attitudes in Religious Education through an enquiry-based approach.
 These skills are necessary for pupils' self-fulfilment and development as active and responsible citizens.
 Each of the major world religions are covered within the units for the Agreed Syllabus.

 First-hand experiences, the use of artefacts, visits to local places of worship and visits from local religious leaders are all planned to enhance enjoyment and understanding in RE.
-We also enable pupils to develop their own sense of identity and knowledge, understanding and sensitivity to the needs and contributions of all citizens and to understand that that we live in a diverse society.
+We also enable pupils to develop their own sense of identity and knowledge as well as their understanding and sensitivity to the needs and contributions of all citizens; to understand that that we live in a diverse society.